 For the swedish audience, there is a detailed reportage describing the turn-around.
 Please read it here.

-Today it was officially launched that I will start up as the CEO of Sweden’s largest Apple Premium Reseller, really looking forward to that!
+Today it was officially launched that I will start up as the Turn-around CEO of Sweden’s largest Apple Premium Reseller, really looking forward to that!
 Will be great fun.
-If you like, have a look at the press release (swedish).

 MORE ACTION Sweden and Scandinavia is innovating with a goal-oriented leadership and open environments.
 That is good, but to maximize the innovation power Sweden and the Scandinavian countries need to add a little bit of MacGyver.